What are the consequences of this project for shipping?

 The platform will be located close to shipping lanes.
 What is the risk of collisions?

-Shipping is prohibited within a zone of 500 metres around a platform.
-ONE-Dyas always conducts several safety studies for new and existing activities, including a study of the risks of collision with ships.
-The MARIN study, which is appended to the EIA, shows that the probability of a collision with the platform (worst-case approach) has been calculated at 1 / 273 years.
+In a 500-metre zone around a platform, shipping is prohibited.
+ONE-Dyas always conducts multiple safety studies for new and existing activities, including an investigation into the risks of collision by ships.
+MARIN’s study, appended to the EIA, shows that the probability of a platform collision (worst-case approach), has been calculated to occur once every 273 years.
 All platforms are equipped with an Automatic Identification of Shipping System.
 (AIS system).
-This is a type of anti-collision system that raises the alarm well in advance of an approaching ship and thus a possible collision.
-The use of AIS reduces the chance of a collision, which in the worst case is calculated at once in 273 years, by another 75%.
+A kind of anti-collision system, which sounds an alarm well in advance of an approaching ship and thus a possible collision.
+The use of AIS reduces the chance of a collision, which for the worst case scenario is calculated at once every 273 years, by another 75%.